massimobonanni/mslearn-azure-developer/instructions/azure-app-auth/02-graph-user-profile.md

 ## Create a .NET console app to send and receive messages

 Now that the needed resources are deployed to Azure the next step is to set up the console application.
-TThe following steps are performed in your local environment.
+The following steps are performed in your local environment.

 1. Create a folder named **graphapp**, or a name of your choosing, for the project.